 In-Year Admissions

-In Year Casual admissions are now dealt with by the school.
+In Year Casual admissions are dealt with by the school.
 The school holds its own waiting list, if there is no place available in the year group.
-Places are allocated according to the oversubscription criteria.
+Once they become available, places are allocated according to the oversubscription criteria.

 Admissions Outside of Year Group